 FileLocator is probably the tool for you if you’ve ever been upset at Windows Search’s poor search performance and lackluster results.
 If you know what the file is named, Windows Search may be all you need, but as soon as you need to look inside files —do yourself a favor and get a copy of FileLoctor.

-For searching on a laptop with only one fast solid state drive (SSD), Lite should be more than enough unless you need to search inside compressed archives.
+For searching on a laptop with only one fast solid-state drive (SSD), the free version should be more than enough unless you need to search inside compressed archives.
 For my own uses, the various advanced search syntaxes available in the Pro version didn’t make much of a difference to FileLocator’s ability to find what I asked it to find for me.
-Use cases will of course vary greatly in this area.
+Use cases will, of course, vary greatly in this area.

 I reviewed FileLocator Lite version 2014.11.21.59552 and FileLocator Pro version 2015.08.05.55508, both in 64-bit versions on Windows 10.